A-Z Important Information

 Harassment of any form is unacceptable.
-Any such behaviour is subject to the University's policy on Equal Opportunity and Valuing Diversity available on the University's web page http://policy.federation.edu.au/corporate_governance/equity/equal_opportunity/ch01.php.
-If you are concerned about how you or others are being treated, talk with your RA or residential communities staff about the situation.
+Any such behaviour is subject to the University's policy on Equal Opportunity and Valuing Diversity available on the University's equal opportunity policy web page.
+If you are concerned about how you or others are being treated, talk with the residential communities staff about the situation.
 This can be done confidentially and at your discretion.

 Health and fitness

-The University and the surrounding region has a range of sports clubs and facilities, so ask your RA for information about local clubs or call into the Fedliving Office.
+The University and the surrounding region also has a range of sports clubs and facilities.

 Gippsland: Located adjacent to West Residences, Latrobe Leisure Centre is the perfect venue to accommodate all of your health and fitness needs.
 The centre accommodates a variety of different leisure needs including: pool, sauna, gym, fitness classes, squash and stadium sports.

-Fedliving also has some sporting equipment that can be borrowed from the West Recreation Hall, by contacting your RST.
+Fedliving also has some sporting equipment that can be borrowed from the West Recreation Hall.

-The Uni and the surrounding region has a range of sports clubs and facilities, so ask your RA for information about local clubs or call in to the Fedliving office.
+The University and the surrounding region also has a range of sports clubs and facilities.

 Health and well-being